 One of the big hits at our retreat with Dr Klinghardt in the summer 0f 2010 was Cistus Tea, a pleasant tasting loose tea with a mild, berry-like flavor.
 In Germany, dogs who were given a daily dose got 1/100th the tick bites of dogs who weren’t.
 Since I live in one of the worst areas in the world for ticks and Lyme, and spend about an hour a day walking with my new little pal Lucy in the woods, I was very eager to test it out on us both.
 What I find is that the ticks don’t seem to like us any more, and yay for that!

-The new shipment is so tasty I generally just drink it plain, but you can add a little stevia or raw honey, or some Pomegranate or Acai or Vitamin C powder.
+There is some preliminary research that stevia may be beneficial to healing Lyme, so that’s what I recommend you use to sweeten, although look for a stevia like the one I carry in my office, that doesn’t have additives and fillers.
 I drink about 4 cups a day and thoroughly enjoy it.
 It works well as iced tea, so you can make a quantity and store in the fridge cold.
 For Lucy, who is ten pounds, I mash about a tablespoon of my tea into her food once a day.

 While Cistus Tea is making its reputation in the area of Lyme Disease, that is not the only reason to drink it.
 Did you know that Cistus Tea is also a very powerful anti-inflammatory, anti-oxidant and detoxifier?
 Recent studies show it helps eliminate toxic heavy metals from cigarette smoke, dental fillings, and environmental pollution.
 It can also help eliminate candida and H. pylori.
 Pat a concentrated tea on your skin to improve dermatitis, or just improve your complexion.
 It is also anti-viral, immune supportive and cardiovascular supportive.

-Directions: Use 1 teaspoon of loose tea per cup, let it steep about 10 minutes, and strain.
-You should re-use the same tea 3 times in order to extract all the different phytonutrients.
+Directions: Use 1 teaspoon of loose tea per cup of boiling water, let it steep about 10 minutes, and strain.
+Important: Re-use the same tea 3 times in order to extract all the different phytonutrients.